 If you come across any news of a dog being used for dogfighting, please alert the police immediately.

 Perhaps one of the most primitive and ancient breeds of dog known to humans, Indian Pariah dogs bear resemblance to Australian Dingo or African Basenji, and have no trace of genetic tweaking or modification from the human side.
-They are best suited for the harshness of Indian tropical climate and thrive at way less as compared to foreign breeds.
+They are best suited for the harshness of the Indian tropical climate and thrive at way less as compared to foreign breeds.

 Their immunity is way stronger as compared to foreign breeds and they don’t suffer from inbreeding-related disorders such as hip dysplasia.
 They also make for amazing pets – easy to maintain and train!

 These mountain dogs are an ancient breed of working dogs found in the state of Jammu and Kashmir.
 Scientists believe that these may be amongst the oldest herding dogs having origins in Central Asia.
-They are bred by nomadic tribes as a livestock guardian dog and settlement protector.
+They are bred by nomadic tribes as livestock guardian dog and settlement protector.

 Chippiparai are easy-to-train dogs from Tamilnadu who were bred by the royal families of Virudhnagar for hunting and to protect their estates.
-They are a medium-sized dog having a reddish-brown-black tinted coat with limited white markings.
+They are medium-sized dog having a reddish-brown-black tinted coat with limited white markings.
 One of their distinctive features is a long curved tail.

 Depending on their coat colour, they are sometimes also referred to as “Kanni,” which means “pure”.

-These adorably cute, short-haired dogs are predominantly found in Kurnool district of Andhra Pradesh and some places in Madhya Pradesh.
+These adorably cute, short-haired dogs are predominantly found in the Kurnool district of Andhra Pradesh and some places in Madhya Pradesh.
 They have historical ties with the legendary Vijaynagar Empire and were used for hunting.

 During Prime Minister Narendra Modi’s monthly Mann ki Baat radio address on Sunday, August 30th, he encouraged Indians to adopt Indian breeds if planning for pets.